DanielleSpring/Final-Project/README.md

 *How do people feel about the Sunshine list?
 *Can we analyze public sentiment concerning the sunshine list?

-*Our dashboard would allow a user to see charts of demographic data, income data, housing prices, crime, and unemployment rates, and trends over time for each city.
 ### Locations of Project Deliverables:

 | Objective|Location |